Fishermen rescue naked fugitive from Australian tree

 Fishermen rescue naked fugitive from Australian treeNew

 CANBERRA, Australia (AP) — Two fishermen have rescued a naked fugitive who they found sitting on a tree branch in Australian crocodile habitat.
-Cam Faust said on Wednesday he and fellow recreational fisher Kev Joiner heard the 40-year-old man yell for help on Sunday as they set crab traps from their dinghy in mangroves on the outskirts of Darwin.
-Faust says the stranger had explained that he had been lost for four days and survived by eating snails.
-The man was taken to a Darwin hospital, where he was placed under police guard.
-Police say the man had gone on the run after being charged with armed robbery and freed on bail.
+Cam Faust says he and fellow recreational fisher heard 40-year-old Luke Voskresensky yell for help on Sunday as they set crab traps from their dinghy in mangroves on the outskirts of Darwin.
+Faust says Voskresensky had explained that he had been lost for four days and survived by eating snails.
+Voskresensky was taken to a Darwin hospital, where he was placed under police guard.
+Police say he had gone on the run after being charged with armed robbery and freed on bail.